NeeleshRao/MLTraining/README.md

 The models learnt are:
 1. KNN
 2. SVM
+3. Bayes Theorem
-3. Decision Trees
+4. Decision Trees
-4. Random Forest
+5. Random Forest
-5. Linear Regression
+6. Linear Regression
-6. Logistic Regression
+7. Logistic Regression

 Additionally, I also learnt about data cleaning and preporcessing for preparation of dataset.
 This was achieved using pandas dataframes.